Deploy: Co-op Cloud

 Core services

-The recipe deploys six services:
+The recipe deploys five services:

 | Service | Image | Purpose |